gemma-butcher/ms4/README.md

 ## Manual Testing
 ### General Testing
-- Each feature was developed and tested in its own branch before being pushed to master.
 - Each time a feature was added, all the functions were tested to see if there was an impact.
 - The views have been thoroughly manually tested and refined over time, utilising python features to create documents in the database in a useful, flexible structure.
 - The site was sent to friends for feedback and testing.